racket/racket/racket/src/cs/README.txt

 running plain `racket`, where command-line arguments are supplied in `ARGS`.

 Structure
 ---------

-The reimplementation on Chez Scheme is meant to export the same interface as the traditional Racket virtual machine in "../racket": the macro expander and primitive modules such as `#%kernel` and `#%network`.

-The implementation is in layers.
+The Racket-on-Chez implementation is in layers.
 The immediate layer over Chez Scheme is called "Rumble", and it implements delimited continuations, structures, chaperones and imperaontors, engines (for threads), and similar base functionality.
-The Rumble layer is implemeneted in Chez Scheme.
+The Rumble layer is implemented in Chez Scheme.

 The rest of the layers are implemented in Racket:

    thread
    io
    regexp
+   schemify
    expander
-   schemify

 Each of those layers is implemented in a sibling directory of this one.
 Each layer is expanded (using "expander", of course) and then